2102Mule-Nick/Joshua_Cushing_Project1/README.md

 # Joshua_Cushing_Project1
-This is the repository where I will be pushing all my Project 1 code.
-This project is called Lotus Hotel Suite, and is a hotel booking management service.
+Lotus Hotel Suite is a hotel booking management service.
+It features command-line functionality for simple hotel management use cases.

 Version 1.0.0